cloudmaven/documentation/pages/acs/acs_epigenome_imputation.md

 You could make the run time pretty reasonable but the whole genome has proven problematic for other reasons; see above.

+### Tim details on cost

+- $300 EMR with no spot instances
+- $88 EMR with spot
+- $1.25 for X1.16xlarge when Tim last checked but this instance may not work
+- ... so we go to another (allowed) 2 x R3.8xlarge instance and that gives us the above costs
+  - (EMR does not permit R4 as far as we know at the moment)
+- 1% of the genome, requiring 48 hours
+- 100% of genome scales linearly and this (with a bit of coding) should scale sideways
+  - so the entire genome would require some testing: Spin up 100 3-node clusters?
+Bigger dataset?
+- Without EMR: $90 becomes $60
+  - large instances are $.27 / hour / instance

 ## Full genome